LisbonLisboaPortugal.com

 2) Tram (route E15)

-4) Bus (route 728)
+3) Bus (route 728)

 5) Taxi

-6) Tuk-tuk (or other tourist transport)
+6) Tuk-tuk (or other gimmicky tourist transport)

-Note: There are no metro lines to Belem or the western side of Lisbon.
+Insight: There are no metro lines to Belem or the western side of Lisbon.

 The E15 tram passing the Mosteiro dos Jeronimos

-The number 15 tram departs from the Praça da Figueira (GPS 38.713, -9.138 - link to google maps), passes through the Praça do Comércio (GPS 38.708,-9.136) and stops at the Cais do Sodré train station (GPS 38.706, -9.145).
+The number 15 tram departs from the Praça da Figueira (GPS 38.713, -9.138 - link to google maps), passes through the Praça do Comércio (GPS 38.708,-9.136) and stops at the Cais do Sodré train station (GPS 38.706, -9.145) before heading to Belem.

 The tram service is operated by Carris, and their website is www.carris.pt/

-In Belem, the best stop for sightseeing is the 'Mosteiro Jerónimos' stop (GPS 38.697, -9.204), which is close to the monastery and Praça do Império.
-The 'Belém' tram stop (GPS: 38.697, -9.198), is convenient if you wish to begin your sightseeing at the Museu dos Coches.
+In Belém, the best stop for sightseeing is the 'Mosteiro Jerónimos' stop (GPS 38.697, -9.204), which is close to the monastery and the Praça do Império.
+The 'Belém' tram stop (GPS: 38.697, -9.198) is convenient if you wish to begin your sightseeing at the Museu dos Coches.
+The E15 tram line terminates at Algés, and this will be displayed on the front of the tram.

 The interactive map below displays the route of the E15 tram, with the major stops shown in green.
 The map also includes the major tourist attractions along the route as yellow pins.
-(Note: Zoom out or in to see all the points):
+(Note: Zoom out or in to see all the points.)

 Major tram stops: 1) Praça da Figueira 2) Praça do Comércio 3) Cais do Sodré 4) Cais da Rocha 5) Calvário 6) Altinho (MAAT) 7) Mosteiro dos Jerónimos 8) Largo da Princesa